AshridgeTechnologies/elemento/design/User defined components approach.md

 - Component instances will have to behave like other model objects
 - Most things in BaseElement will just work for a component instance if can link to the Component definition
 - When loading from JSON, will have only the built-in classes available - unless do two passes
+- User-defined components can change while you are editing, built in do not, third party may change occasionally
+- Would be good to move towards separate definitions to make importing third-party components easier

 Possibilities
 -------------